fosrl/docs/packages/docusaurus/docs/07-roadmap.md

 The whole Fossorial project is still in beta, but we wanted to get started on a list of ideas and planned future improvements.
 If you have some ideas or areas of improvement, please leave a Github issue on the respective repository or contribute to this page [here](https://github.com/fosrl/docs/blob/main/packages/docusaurus/docs/07-roadmap.md).

+We are not committed to anything on this list.
+We will prioritize based on community feedback and our own internal goals.
+If you would like to see something on this list, please let us know!

 ## Development Roadmap

 Outside of general bug fixes and improvements related to beta: